-Chicken pox is a highly contagious disease, primarily a disease of children, caused by the varicella-zoster virus.
-Complete recovery is the rule, but rare second cases have occurred.
-Curiously, the virus can remain dormant within the body and can emerge decades later in a new disease form called zoster, commonly known as shingles.
-You cannot develop shingles unless you have been previously infected with the chicken pox virus.
+Chickenpox is a highly contagious disease caused by the varicella-zoster virus.
+It is considered primarily a children’s disease.
+Once a person is infected, it is highly unlike he/she will be infected again, but rare second cases have occurred.
+The virus can remain dormant within the body and emerge decades later in a new disease form called zoster, commonly known as shingles.
+You cannot develop shingles unless you have been previously infected with the chickenpox virus.

-Chicken pox is spread easily from person to person from sneezing and coughing or sharing food and beverages.
-Touching a chicken pox blister can also transmit the virus.
+Chickenpox spreads easily from person to person through sneezing and coughing or sharing food and beverages.
+Touching a chickenpox blister can also transmit the virus.
 Like many viruses, the infected individual can spread the virus before any symptoms or rash have developed.
-If you are in close contact with a person with chicken pox, and you are not immune to the disease, then you are at risk.
+If you are in close contact with a person with chickenpox, and you are not immune to the disease through previous exposure or vaccination, then you are at risk.

-Initial chicken pox symptoms are typical of many viral infections.
-Typically, there is fever, headache and sore throat.
-A day or two later, the chicken pox rash develops.
-This is a blistering rash over the body with new lesions appearing for up to a week.
+Initial chickenpox symptoms are similar to many viral infections.
+Typically, there is fever, headache, and sore throat.
+A day or two later, the chickenpox rash develops.
+This is a blistering, often itchy, rash over the body with new lesions appearing for up to a week.
 Once the blisters have crusted and dried, they are no longer infectious.

 Is treatment available?

-Yes, chicken pox can be prevented by an effective vaccination.
-Chicken pox vaccine is administered in 2 doses to young children, or to adults who are not immune to the disease.
+Yes, chickenpox can be prevented by an effective vaccination.
+Chickenpox vaccine is administered in two doses to young children or to adults who are not immune to the disease.

 Do international travelers need to be protected?

-Yes, chicken pox occurs all over the world.
-Travelers should be up-to-date on all of their routine vaccinations, including chicken pox, unless they are felt to be immune to the disease.
-Even routine diseases, such as chicken pox, can strike travelers abroad.
-This is why your Travel Clinics of America physician will review your medical and vaccination history in detail prior to departure.
+Yes, chickenpox occurs all over the world.
+Travelers should be up-to-date on all their routine vaccinations, including chickenpox, unless they are felt to be immune to the disease.
+Even routine diseases, such as chickenpox, can strike travelers abroad.
+It is important to meet with your Travel Clinics of America physician to review your medical and vaccination history in detail prior to your departure.